 PRK (photorefractive keratectomy) was at one time the most common laser eye surgery performed.
 It uses the same excimer laser as the LASIK procedure to reshape the outer cornea to correct nearsightedness, farsightedness, and astigmatism.
-While LASIK is the more commonly performed procedure, PRK offers the same visual results for those patients who cannot undergo LASIK surgery.
+While LASIK surgery is the more commonly performed procedure, PRK offers the same visual results for those patients who cannot undergo LASIK surgery.

 Reasons to Consider PRK: